We can order a Mac Mini for you or modify your existing Mini. I also recommend a 60GB SSD and 8GB of RAM

 No, this shielding doesn't go on the case.
 That's too far away from the noise source.
 We're dealing with very high frequencies with very low impedance, the distance from logic board to chassis is just too great to be an effective shield.
 Our Cryo-Shield is our own proprietary shielding technology.
 This technology both absorbs and blocks EMI and is attached directly to the motherboard in key areas as well as to the internal power filter and power supply.
 This shield is comprised of several layers designed to block and absorb EMI between 10mhz-100ghz.
 The construction of the material allows for extremely fast response time, enabling a wide bandwidth filter that offers 60-70dB of noise reduction across the aforementioned bandwidth.
 By attaching the material directly to the chips on the motherboard EMI is more effectively absorbed and shielded.
 The impact is immediately noticeable.

 The DC Cable is a direct extension of the regulator's output stage.
 So any Capacitance, Resistance, or Inductance on that wire slows transient response and decreases power supply performance.
 As you go up each level in DC Cable you are decreasing the LCR characteristics of the cable, which in turn reduce power supply noise and self noise generated by the cable.
 Each level up provides more scale, richness, clarity, rhythm, and resolution.
 Each level up is a significant upgrade from the predecessor.
 Because this cable is directly part of the output stage of the regulator its performance is MISSION CRITICAL and the first place we recommend upgrading.

-We now offer a Mac Mini upgrade to a custom Black Chassis.
-Other colors may be available upon request.
-This can take some time, so it will extend turnaround.
+We now offer a Mac Mini upgrade to a custom carbon fiber Chassis.
+The carbon fiber adds 7-10 days turnaround and is a permanent refinishing of the mac mini case.